-This is a one-year U.S. History survey course required of all juniors, unless taking AP U.S. History.
+This is a one-year U.S. History survey course required of all juniors.
 Students analyze the past in order to better understand the present and the future, thereby preparing them to be informed and interested citizens.
 In addition to geography, topics studied include the Revolutionary War, the Civil War, Industrialization, World War I, the Jazz Age, World War II, and Modern America (Truman to present).